ehotaling/Disease_Prediction/Readme.md

    ```bash
    python src/clean_data.py
    ```
-Performs Exploratory Data Analysis (EDA) on the cleaned training data.
-It loads the data (using data_utils.py), confirms its dimensions (approx. 247k rows, 377 features, 773 classes), analyzes the distribution of disease classes and symptom frequencies, and generates plots visualizing these distributions.
+Performs Exploratory Data Analysis (EDA) on the training data.
+It utilizes data_utils.py for initial loading and basic cleaning (like target column normalization and renaming).
+It then confirms dataset dimensions (approx. 247k rows, 377 features, 773 classes), analyzes the distribution of disease classes and symptom frequencies, and generates plots visualizing these distributions.

 #### Analysis Insights